Rovanion/liuthesis/README.md

 The `liuthesis` package includes a number of packages for convenient, contemporary TeX typesetting.
-While the standard `pdfTeX` engine can be used for building, `XeTeX` is recommended in order to get the corrects fonts (KorolevLiU/Calibri/Calibri Italic) used in the LiU style manual.
+While the standard `pdfTeX` engine can be used for building, `XeTeX` is recommended in order to get the corrects fonts (KorolevLiU/Calibri/Carlito) used in the LiU style manual.
 When `XeTeX` is used, the polyglossia, mathspec, fontspec, xunicode and, xltxtra packages are loaded.
 When `pdfTeX` is used, babel, palatino, and mathpazo packages are used instead.